 A lot of these airplanes still fly and are taken out a couple of times a month.

 There are three categories of planes in the Warbird Museum:

-- Airplanes on loan (one example is a jet on display that is on loan from the Air Force)
+- Airplanes on loan (one example is an Air Force jet on display)

-- Some have been purchased by the museum and they own them.
-For these planes, if it can fly, they fly it, and if not, it’s a static display.
+- Some have been purchased by the museum, so they own them.
+For these planes, if it can fly, they fly it.
+If it’s unable to fly, it’s for display only.

-We’ve been to similar museums around the United States but didn’t know several things that our guide, veteran Ron, informed us about until we visited.
+We’ve been to similar museums around the United States but didn’t know several things that our guide, veteran Ron, informed us about.
 One such thing is that all planes for the Navy have wings that fold for storage purposes.

 Another thing was that you can know the purpose of a plane from the letter before its numbers.
 For example, “F” is for a fighter plane, and “C” is for combat.
-You may even have a plane with “FA” meaning it’s a dual-purpose fighter and attack plane.
+You may even have a plane with “FA” meaning it’s a dual-purpose Fighter/Attack plane.

 There was a great tie into the space program at the Warbird Museum when we saw a shuttle chase plane on display.

-You’ll see so many interesting airplanes at the museum spanning decades of history.
+You’ll see so many interesting airplanes at the museum, which span decades of history.

 Some especially unique planes on display include: